zhanpengGuan/zhanpengGuan.github.io/_pages/nlp.md

 {% include base_path %}

-  - **Bootstrapping in the Loop: Multi-hop QuestionAnswering via Alternating Decomposition and Retrieval.**<br />
+  - **Bootstrapping in the Loop: Multi-hop Question Answering via Alternating Decomposition and Retrieval.**<br />
   *JiaWei He\*, **Zhanpeng Guan\***, Fuwei Zhang, Zhao Zhang.
   To Appear in The 19th ACM International Conference on Web Search and Data Mining(WSDM) 2026.[CCF-B] (where \* means the authors contributed equally.)*